Gerardts9/TFM/README.md

 ### Easy QC:

 EasyQC was applied to each original dataset obtained from the different participating cohorts, separating between X and autosomal chromosomes.
-AT EasyQC script contains the  Antithrombin script used to apply the quality control to the chromosome X cohorts.
+AT EasyQC contains the script used to apply the quality control step to the chromosome X cohorts (ARIC, GAIT2, retroveCASES, retroveCONTROLS, CHS, HVH1 and MARTHA).

 ### METAL Scripts